-There are no arrangements or understandings with respect to the selection of directors.
+There are no arrangements or understandings with respect to the selection of officers or directors.
 We pay each director who is not an employee a \$1,000 fee for each meeting of the Board of Directors attended and reimburse directors for their expenses in connection with their activities as directors.
-The Nominating & Strategy Committee reviews directors' remuneration and recommends any changes to the Board of Directors.
-In connection with his role as Audit Committee Chairman, Mr. Manley received an annual fee of \$100,000 in 2006 and is reimbursed for expenses associated with the performance of these activities.
-During 2006, Ms. Dickins served as a consultant to the Audit Committee and received a \$2,000 fee for each Audit Committee meeting she attended.
+In connection with his role as Audit Committee Chairman, Mr. Manley received an annual fee of \$100,000 in 2004 and is reimbursed for expenses associated with the performance of these activities.
 Our directors are also eligible to receive stock options under our 2001 Incentive Compensation Plan at the discretion of our Compensation Committee.
+During 2005, Mr. Dickinson received a stock option grant of 20,000 shares in connection with his appointment to the Board of Directors.